Watercress soup or 西洋菜汤 (xi yang cai tang) is very well-known in Singapore. This article contains preparation tips and some recipes.

 Strain the soup

-Sweeten with a little sugar or honey (optional)
+Sweeten with a little sugar or honey (although it shouldn't be necessary as the buddha's fruit is sweet)

 You can also store this in the refrigerator and enjoy it cold.